For urgent consular assistance call

 To protect yourself from violent crime:

 HIV/AIDS is common.
-Get urgent medical advice if you're a victim of violent crime, especially rape.
+Get urgent medical advice if you're a victim of violent crime, especially sexual assault.

 Police support may be limited.